Voronchuk/elixir_google_spreadsheets/README.md

         json: "./config/service_account.json" |> File.read!
 8. Run `mix deps.get && mix deps.compile`.

+# OTP 20
+Currently (01.07.2017) there is an issue in OTP 20, because `:crypto.mpint/1` was moved to another module and it's used in `:goth` dependency `:json_web_token`, you can use this temporary hack as a resolution, by adding this in your deps: `{:json_web_token, git: "https://github.com/starbuildr/json_web_token_ex.git", override: true}`

 # Usage
 Initialise spreadsheet thread with it's id which you can fetch from URL: